 • Vintage or secondhand finds that add character and history

-One client transformed her empty landing space with just paint, a secondhand bench, and thoughtful lighting.
-“It went from a space we hurried through to a spot where I now sit and read every morning,” she reported.
+One client revitalized an empty landing using only paint, a secondhand bench, and careful lighting placement.
+She later remarked on the change: “It went from a space we hurried through to a spot where I now sit and read every morning.”

 Learning from Historic Designs